 Aside from directing vehicle users away from their personal automobiles, targeting vehicles to mitigate climate change is fundamental as well.
 By implementing emission standards, developing cleaner vehicle technology and improving fuel quality, climate change is addressed from an individual perspective as it s unlikely that a mass shift away from personal vehicles will occur.
 Enforcing emissions standards can prevent and regulate the use of cars that emit harmful levels of pollutants.
 Improving fuel quality or shifting to different forms of fuel will avoid the use of fuel that is more likely to emit more pollutants when used in vehicles, such as diesel, and can lead to the incorporation of carbon neutral fuels.
 Finally, developing cleaner vehicle technology can improve fuel economy and result in less fuel use.

-These various measures will not only help to reduce GHG emissions but will also achieve co-benefits in terms of better air quality, savings in travel time, road safety and energy security.
-The choice of policy options will, no doubt, vary across countries and regions and be influenced by the level of economic development, the extent of urbanisation, culture and geography.
+Although these areas encompass a large effort to mitigate climate change, this list is not exhaustive as there are many ways to combat this issue.
+These various measures will not only help to reduce greenhouse gas emissions but will also achieve co-benefits in terms of better air quality, savings in travel time, road safety and energy security.
+The choice of policy options will, no doubt, vary across countries and regions and be influenced by the level of economic development, the extent of urbanization, culture and geography.